 - USDA guidance

-After the President declared COVID-19 a national emergency on March 13, Congress swiftly prepared a "phase-two" emergency response bill to COVID-19, which passed on March 18.
+After the President declared COVID-19 a national emergency, Congress swiftly prepared a "phase two" emergency response bill to COVID-19, which passed on March 18.
 H.R.
 6201, the "Families First Coronavirus Response Act" is a $100 billion spending package that includes emergency funding for paid sick leave, widespread free COVID-19 testing, provisions to provide flexibilities and meal assistance for schools during school closures, and temporary increases in federal Medicaid funding to states.

-Congress passed a "phase-three" bill on March 27 to provide additional support for economic recovery from COVID-19.
+Congress passed a "phase three" bill on March 27 to provide additional support for economic recovery from COVID-19.
 The package includes nearly $31 billion in emergency education funding.
-The full text and summaries of the Senate CARES Act can be found below.
+The full text and summaries of H.R.
+748, the "Coronavirus Aid, Relief, and Economic Security (CARES) Act" are below.

 In addition to sharing information and resources to support our members during this difficult time, ASBO International is working with our Legislative Advisory Committee, education coalition partners, and federal officials to advocate for flexibilities and assistance for schools impacted by COVID-19.
 Here are just a few examples of how we have been advocating for ASBO members:

-- Working with ASBO International’s Legislative Advisory Committee to share information about what districts are doing to prepare for COVID-19 with members, the media, and the general public.
+- Working with ASBO International’s Legislative Advisory Committee to share information about school districts' responses to COVID-19 with members and the public, and advocating for federal support and guidance for schools throughout the crisis.

-- Advocating with the EdLiNC coalition to ask the FCC for E-Rate flexibilities and extra funding to ensure that students affected by school closures have adequate Internet access while learning from home.
-(Updated 3/25/20)
+- Advocating for E-Rate flexibilities and extra funding to ensure that students affected by school closures have adequate Internet access while learning from home, i.e. addressing digital equity concerns such as the "homework gap."

 *ASBO International Website: Going Green Resources (Added 3/25/20)